VideojogosLusofona/color-shape-links-ai-competition/README.md

 should be placed at [`Assets/Scripts/AI/AIs/`].
 This folder contains some examples of dumb AIs to demonstrate how your project should be organized.

-### The class that extends `AIPlayer`
+#### The class that extends `AIPlayer`

-This class allows your AI to be found by the game.
+This class allows an AI to be found by the game.
 For that purpose, it must be added as a component of the `SessionConfiguration` game object, and implement the following read-only properties: